The First Owner’s Reference

 Second, milestone payments.
 Tie payments to defined deliverables (paint cells completed to specification, engine reinstall completed and vibration measured, sea trials passed against the named noise and vibration limits) rather than to calendar dates.
 The yard delivers when the milestone delivers, not when the calendar runs out.

 Third, weekly site presence.
-The owner’s representative on site for at least one day per week through the works.
+The owner-side team on site at least one day per week through the works.
 The discipline of weekly reporting, with photographs and snag lists, surfaces issues at the point they can still be addressed cheaply, rather than at delivery when they cannot.

 The refit is where ownership quality is renewed.
-It is also where the owner’s representation choice has its highest leverage relative to fee.
+It is also where the owner’s representation choice has its sharpest effect on outcome relative to fee.
 A competent representative on a EUR 5 million refit, charging EUR 200,000 to EUR 400,000, will save the owner the fee several times over through scope discipline alone.

 Chapter 06· Data spread

-The 30 to 50 percent overrun is the empirical expectation, not a project management failure.
+The 30 to 50 percent overrun is what the work actually costs against an initial scope built on imperfect information, not a project management failure.
 Capacity at dominant yards is tightening into a sellers' market for the first time in a decade.
 The numbers to plan against.

 01